How Much Do Salon Owners Make? Tips for You to Earn More

 Having a measurable target has the advantage that the path toward it is easier to define and track.
 A POS system is a great help, but measuring progress goes beyond that.

 Attainable.
 Targets must be attainable.
-Working part-time in a small market is not likely to bring in 250 clients averaging $200 each visit.
+Working part-time in a small market is not likely to bring in 250 clients averaging $200 for each visit.

 Unrealistic goals will not bring the desired results and can only lead to disappointment.
 It is smarter to set small goals and increase them as needed.
 A realistic goal could be to increase an annual income of $30,000 to $60,000 over two years.